stephenlb/twitch-tv-obs-subtitles/readme.md

 If you want to avoid a hacker taking over your subtitles, use the secure method:
 [Secure Method](#running-twitchtv-subtitles-from-local-files-on-your-hard-drive).

+> Also if you're using [Subtitles Twitch.TV Page](https://www.pubnub.com/developers/twitch-tv-obs-subtitles/)
+directly off the PubNub website, then your are secured automatically.

 #### 1.)
 Edit the file `js/username.js`.
 It will look like this: